kyleabeauchamp/FitEnsemble/docs/source/tutorial.rst

 :Release: |version|
 :Date: |today|

-Accessing the fit_ensemble Tutorials
+Accessing the FitEnsemble Tutorials
 ====================================

-The fit_ensemble tutorials take the form of a set of IPython notebooks.
+The FitEnsemble tutorials take the form of a set of IPython notebooks.
 To view these notebooks, you have two options.

 First, you can view them on the web.
 Viewing on the web allows you to see the results